 H.2 TRA Process for Contingency Operation

 When a failure of a component of the TR hardware, software, or communications system has occurred, the IESO will declare that the TR auction has experienced a contingency through a public advisory process.
-Prior to taking any action, the IESO shall notify all TR participants who are affected as soon as practicable of any TR auction cancellation, and/or contingency procedures, revised timelines and revised activity schedules which may be implemented ().
-TR participants who wish to participate in a TR auction being conducted under contingency procedures and/or revised timelines shall comply with any applicable contingency procedure, revised activity schedules, or revised timelines specified by the IESO ().
+Prior to taking any action, the IESO shall notify all TR participants who are affected as soon as practicable of any TR auction cancellation, and/or contingency procedures, revised timelines and revised activity schedules which may be implemented (MR Ch.8 s.4.1.7).
+TR participants who wish to participate in a TR auction being conducted under contingency procedures and/or revised timelines shall comply with any applicable contingency procedure, revised activity schedules, or revised timelines specified by the IESO (MR Ch.8 s.4.1.8).
 Depending upon the type of contingency (component failure or a fall-back to an alternate server), a TR participant may be requested to:

-Hold all bids and offers,
+Hold all TR bids,

-Submit bids through an alternative method, or
+Submit TR bids through an alternative method, or

-Review and resubmit bids and offers.
+Review and resubmit TR bids.

-The market rules state that the IESO shall not accept TR bids/offers outside a specified timeframe.
-There is no specific duration within the specified timeframe for which the TR bid/offer submission window must be open.
-While the IESO intends to accept TR bids/offers during the entire TR bid submission window, there may be instances where significant tool failure will not allow this.
+The market rules state that the IESO shall not accept TR bids outside a specified timeframe.
+There is no specific duration within the specified timeframe for which the TR bid submission window must be open.
+While the IESO intends to accept TR bids during the entire TR bid submission window, there may be instances where significant tool failure will not allow this.

 H.3 Overriding Concerns/Principles for Contingency